Coronavirus Toolkit

 Guest Reservations

-Communicate health & safety protocols as part of the reservation process, including encouraging guests to bring and wear face coverings in public areas and respect the practice of social distancing.
+Communicate health and safety protocols as part of the reservation process, including encouraging guests to bring and wear face coverings on public transit (including ride shares).

 Guest Safety